 Explore the SR-71 Blackbird, the Titan ll Missile, WWll Aircraft and artifacts and go inside the Spruce Goose.
 Guests of the museum will also have the opportunity to enjoy IMAX Theater presentations, take guided tours or participate in educational programs presented by Veterans.

 The Mission of Evergreen Aviation and Space Museum is to educate, inspire, promote and preserve aviation and space history, and honor the patriotic service of veterans.

 Contributed by Valerie Estelle Rogers of V. Estelle Travel.

 Space Center Houston, yes of the “Houston we have a problem” fame, is the official visitor centre of NASA Johnson Space Center and a Smithsonian Affiliate museum.
 This enormous complex houses some of the most awe-inspiring space artefacts and exhibits.
 Visitors can discover what it’s like to live in space, blast off in a simulated launch, or meet an astronaut.
 The Mercury 9 capsule, the Gemini 5 capsule, and the Apollo 17 command module are all on display in the Starship Gallery, along with hundreds of other artefacts.

 Make sure to take the tram tour to NASA Johnson Space Center, known as Mission Control and get a behind-the-scenes look at the inner workings of a real space station.
-Check Viator for Special Ticket Prices and Tours.

 Military Aviation Museum in Virginia Beach, Virginia